wannabit-mina/documentation/money-transfer/README.md

 Handling token and message transfers between the private SKALE devnet and your SKALE chain can be accomplished by a combination of the smart contract methods found below.

-> The Interchain Messaging Agent will be fully open sources in July 2019.
-Once open sources the smart contracts will be migrated to Ethereum testnets such as Rinkeby.
+> The Interchain Messaging Agent will be fully open sourced in July 2019.
+Once open sourced, the smart contracts will be migrated to Ethereum testnets such as Rinkeby.

 ## Table of Contents